All About Travel Guides

 - Cruise Guide

-There were about 3,600 jobs for Travel Guide in 2016 (in the United States).
+In the United States, there were 3,600 jobs for Travel Guide in 2016.
 New jobs are being produced at a rate of 5.6% which is above the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Travel Guide by 2026.
-The BLS estimates 600 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 600 job openings in this field each year.

 The states with the most job growth for Travel Guide are Maryland, Utah, and Iowa.
 Watch out if you plan on working in North Carolina, Washington, or District of Columbia.
 These states have the worst job growth for this type of profession.